 - Educate yourself using trustworthy resources and ask questions without hesitation.

-Financial Empowerment Tips for Women
+4. Financial Empowerment Habits for Long-Term Success

 - Seek mentorship: Find a trusted financial advisor or mentor who understands your goals and challenges.